Thiruvananthapuram: Culture

 The Malayalam film Industry was started in Thiruvananthapuram.
 The first Malayalam feature film, Vigathakumaran directed by J. C. Daniel was released in Thiruvananthapuram.
 J. C. Daniel is considered the father of Malayalam film industry.
 He also established the first film studio in Kerala, the Travancore National Pictures at Thiruvananthapuram in 1926.
 The International Film Festival of Kerala (IFFK), which is held every year in December, is one of Asia's largest film festivals in terms of viewer participation.
 In addition to various film festivals, the presence of the Central Board of Film Certification's regional office, many movie studios and production facilities like the Uma Studio, Chitranjali Studio, Merryland Studio, Kinfra Film and Video Park and Vismayas Max contribute to the growth of Thiruvananthapuram as a centre of cinema.

 Apart from the famous Padmanabhaswamy Temple, the city's architecture is championed by the Napier Museum and Thiruvananthapuram Zoo, one of the oldest zoos in India.
-Other architectural landmarks include Kuthira Malika Palace, Kowdiar Palace, Attukal temple, Beemapally Mosque, Connemara Market, and the Mateer Memorial Church.
+Other architectural landmarks include Kuthira Malika Palace, Kowdiar Palace, Attukal Bhagavathy Temple, Beemapally Mosque, Connemara Market, and the Mateer Memorial Church.
 Thiruvananthapuram was the main centre of Laurie Baker's architecture.

 Along with the major festivals of Onam, Vishu, Deepavali, and Navaratri, Christian and Islamic festivals like Christmas, Eid ul-Fitr, Bakrid and Milad-e-sheriff, the diverse ethnic populace of the city celebrates several local festivals like Attukal Pongala, Beemapally Uroos, Vettukaad Church Festival, Padmanabhaswamy Temple Aaraattu and Lakshadeepam festival.
 During the Onam festival, the state government conducts several cultural events for a week in the city.
 The Attukal Pongala festival attracts millions of women devotees from across India and abroad.
 It is the largest gathering of women in the world.
 Germany's Goethe Zentrum, France's Alliance Française and Russia's Gorky Bhavan centres host a wide range of events and programmes throughout the year.

+Fashion

+Thiruvananthapuram has a long-standing connection with textile traditions, especially through the Balaramapuram Handlooms industry.
+Known for its cotton fabrics with kasavu (gold zari borders), the region’s weaving techniques have remained largely unchanged since the 18th century.
+The handwoven fabrics continue to feature in both traditional attire and contemporary fashion collections, including international showcases.

+Modern fashion is also well-represented in the city, with shopping malls like Lulu Mall and Mall of Travancore hosting popular domestic and international clothing brands, reflecting current global trends in apparel and lifestyle.

+Cuisine

+Trivandrum’s cuisine reflects local food traditions shaped by its historical and cultural background, including influences from the former Travancore royal kitchens, coastal trade, and religious diversity.
+The city’s food culture includes a variety of vegetarian and non-vegetarian dishes, with rice, coconut, and spices forming the basis of most meals.